 Carmen Guerra, LDI Senior Fellow and Vice Chair of Diversity and Inclusion in the Perelman School of Medicine’s Department of Medicine warned of health care disparities driven by the limitations of some genetic-based immunological drugs.

-As a panelist at the White House Minority Health Forum, LDI Senior Fellow Carmen Guerra, MD, MSCE, warned of the equity implications of genetic-based immunological drugs that are dependent on a genetic element that is prominent in white populations but not in other populations.
+As a panelist at the White House Minority Health Forum in April 2024, LDI Senior Fellow Carmen Guerra, MD, MSCE, warned of the equity implications of genetic-based immunological drugs that are dependent on a genetic element that is prominent in white populations but not in other populations.

 Guerra is Vice Chair of Diversity and Inclusion in the Perelman School of Medicine’s Department of Medicine and Associate Director of Diversity and Inclusion at the University of Pennsylvania’s Abramson Cancer Center.
 As a nationally recognized expert in the field of health and health care disparities, she was invited to be a panelist on the White House Office of Science and Technology Policy’s inaugural White House Minority Health Forum.